fedidat/AdventOfCode2020/README.md

 Not the fastest language but very powerful, although I only had time to look at a small subset of the features.
 This feels similar to Python but with MATLAB-like matrix manipulation.

+### Day 21: Dart

+Another language by Google, made for dummies.
+Failed JavaScript killer with ((slightly)) different goals than Go.
+It's like a weak and inconsistent Java.
+Do not recommend.
+Still better than Go.

 ## Coming up

 Criteria: Not too ancient (Algol, Fortran), unpopular (Visual Basic, Eiffel), specific (HCL, SQL), tedious (APL, Brainfuck), unreadable (J, Assembly), duplicate (C/C++, JS/TS) or not really a language (sed, SQL).

-- General purpose: Groovy, Dart, Smalltalk/Pharo
+- General purpose: Groovy, Smalltalk/Pharo
 - Scripting: Bash
 - Processing languages: R/Processing
 - Lisps: Clojure, Common Lisp, Fennel